tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 cover_image: '/content/images/2019/04/docker.png'
 ---

-While you might have read posts about [docker](https://news.ycombinator.com/item?id=16036268) being dead, but given it's adoption.
+While you might have read posts about [docker](https://news.ycombinator.com/item?id=16036268) being dead, but given its adoption.
 That's not [really the case](https://sysdig.com/blog/2018-docker-usage-report/).

 While we have other container runtimes like [runc](https://github.com/opencontainers/runc), [containerd](https://blog.docker.com/2017/08/what-is-containerd-runtime/),